methurston/SatPassAvailability/README.md

 # SatTrack
-Python Based Satellite tracking POC
+This is a Python Based Satellite tracking Proof of Concept.